camunda/camunda-docs/docs/components/modeler/bpmn/business-rule-tasks/business-rule-tasks.md

 :::info
 Camunda Platform 8 supports alternative task implementations for the business rule task.
-If you want to use your own implementation for a business rule task, see the **Alternative task implementation** section below.
+If you want to use your own implementation for a business rule task, see the **Job worker implementation** section below.
 The sections before it apply to the DMN decision implementation only.
 :::